No, Tushy bidet brand, nobody needs to hear your toilet-pun messages of support

-As we’re all more than aware, brands have been finding their own way (usually the same way) across social media to express their shock, sadness, and solidarity in response to the murder of George Floyd by Minneapolis police officer Derek Chauvin.
+As we’re all more than aware, brands have been finding their own way (usually the same way) across social media to express their shock, sadness, and solidarity in response to the killing of George Floyd while he was in the custody of Minneapolis police officer Derek Chauvin.

-Some, like Nike, have taken the aesthetic and words we’re used to seeing from their marketing to create something new.
-Others, like Viacom, have crafted new messages to convey the sheer magnitude of the tragedy we’re protesting.
-And, of course, there are plenty who profess support in words, but fall woefully short on action.
+Some, such as Nike, have taken the aesthetic and words we’re used to seeing from their marketing to create something new.
+Others, such as Viacom, have crafted new messages to convey the sheer magnitude of the tragedy we’re protesting.
+And, of course, there are plenty who profess support in words but fall woefully short on action.

 Then there’s Tushy.